mozilla/gemmology/README.rst

 `xsimd <https://github.com/QuantStack/xsimd>`_ as an abstract vector instructrion set when possible.

-THe original algorithm and API are left mostly untouched, appart from a few namespace changes.
+The original algorithm and API are left mostly untouched, appart from a few namespace changes.

 Usage